 - Who is one of your favorite YouTube celebrities and what do you admire about him/her?

 - What podcast do you like listening to?
 What is it about?

 - When do you feel most loved?

-- What book are you reading?
-Tell me about it.
+- What is the book are you reading about?